SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 **Amplitude** is the most natural modulation; for example, we can encode a `1` as a loud tone, and a `0` as a soft tone.
 However, this method is not very robust to variations in the communication channel: how do you tell if the transmitting device is just farther from the microphone today, or transmitting all zeros on purpose?
 Is that just someone clapping in the background, or a set of ones?

-What if we encode the data as variations rather than abolute levels?
+What if we encode the data as variations rather than absolute levels?
 This will work&mdash;this is how AM radio works&mdash;but the data rate is much lower than the carrier wave frequency.

 **Frequency** is probably the next most natural modulation; by choosing different frequencies, we can communicate different information[^python].
-Frequency relies on time implicitly, and since time isn't affected by a nonideal transmission channel, this method is more robust than the amplitude modulation above[^doppler].
+Frequency relies on time implicitly, and since time isn't affected by a non-ideal transmission channel, this method is more robust than the amplitude modulation above[^doppler].
 This type of modulation is known as _frequency shift keying_ (FSK).
 Typically, one frequency will be defined as the "mark" frequency, and will encode a `1`.
 Another frequency will be defined as the "space" frequency, encoding `0`.